 You've never used this handy Excel function

 I'll bet that you've never used Excel's TRIMMEAN function in one of your workbooks.
 It's a handy way to calculate an average on a set of numbers, and exclude some of the highest and lowest numbers.
-See how it works, and find many more tips, in this week's Excel news.
+See how it works, and more, in this week's Excel news.
+Visit my Excel website for more tips, tutorials and videos, and check the index for past issues of this newsletter.

 Have you ever used Excel's TRIMMEAN function?
 It can calculate an average that excludes the outliers -- a specific percentage of the highest and lowest numbers in the dataset.
 If you have some data that is throwing off the average, try TRIMMEAN, as an alternative way of looking at the results.